Investigating Growth in Clinical Trials (Part 1: Growth by Industry)

 - Ease of use: Intuitive interfaces and robust training and onboarding resources are key to getting up and running quickly and getting drugs to submission faster.

-- Low cost of ownership: eClinical pricing structures should be simple and transparent, so researchers don’t end up wasting budget on unnecessary features.
+- Low cost of ownership: eClinical pricing structures should be simple and transparent, so researchers can reduce clinical trial costs and don’t end up wasting budget on unnecessary features.

 Growth in Medical Device